patrickjuchli/basic-ftp/README.md

 `ensureDir(remoteDirPath): Promise<void>`

 Make sure that the given `remoteDirPath` exists on the server, creating all directories as necessary.
+The working directory is at `remoteDirPath` after calling this method.

 ## Error Handling